 Indeed, as hugging is so important to our happiness and well-being, let's explore seven of the main powers of hugging and the role this gesture plays in benefiting our physical and mental health.
-As you'll discover, embracing friends and family – even strangers – is a powerful healing tool, so we encourage you to enjoy it (COVID-laws permitting!)
+As you'll discover, embracing friends and family – even strangers – is a powerful healing tool, so we encourage you to enjoy it – on and beyond National Hugging Day!

-One of the most obvious powers of hugging is stress reduction.
-You only need to think about how much of a relief you feel when you’re stressed and receive a genuine hug.
-The science confirms this too: a 2010 study from the University of California, Los Angeles, found that participants were better able to cope with physical pain and stress related to unpleasant situations if they were arm in arm with their partners.
+One of the most obvious benefits of hugging is stress reduction.
+You only need to think about how much of a relief you feel when you’re upset and receive a genuine hug.
+Science confirms this too: a 2010 study from the University of California, Los Angeles, found that participants were better able to cope with physical pain and stress related to unpleasant situations if they were arm-in-arm with their partners.

 More recent research from 2018 suggests that hugs act as a buffer against negative experiences.
-Michael L. M. Murphy, Denise Janicki-Deverts, and Sheldon Cohen from the University of Pittsburgh carried out a study involved just over 400 adults.
+Michael L. M. Murphy, Denise Janicki-Deverts, and Sheldon Cohen from the University of Pittsburgh carried out a study involving around 400 adults.
 The results showed that unhappy or negative experiences – the kind that might normally ruin our day – actually become much easier to deal with when we receive a hug from a loved one.

 The negative effects of fear, anxiety and low self-esteem can also be reduced by the power of a hug.
 In fact, research from the VU University Amsterdam has found this to be true even when a hug is reduced to a one-second pat on the back or to touching an inanimate object, such as a teddy bear.
 “Even fleeting and seemingly trivial instances of interpersonal touch may help people to deal more effectively with existential concern,” explained lead researcher Sander Koole.